goeko/jQuery.stayInWebApp/README.md

 Full links (starting with http) will still open in Safari, as well as links with `target="_blank"`.

+UPDATE: Last clicked local link would be saved in persistent localStorage.
+After restart Standalone Webapp the Webapp change the url to last stored path.

 - - - - - - - - - -

 Thanks to [Bryan Murdaugh and David Leininger](http://fivable.com) for the original starting script (mostly for discovering that self.location works).